rbind/yutani/content/post/2018-06-09-plot-osm-tiles.md

 ```

-Fortunately, the difference between EPSG 4267 and EPSG 4326 is rather negligible for this scale, so the result map should look alomost same if I used `nc_4326` instead of `nc`.
+Fortunately, the difference between EPSG 4267 and EPSG 4326 is rather negligible for this scale, so the result map should look almost same if I used `nc_4326` instead of `nc`.
 Here's the difference (can you see there's a little red colors?):

 ```r